Converg3nce/matic-docs/docs/validate/mainnet/stake-on-matic.md

 <img src={useBaseUrl("img/staking/stake.png")} />

 Once you enter all the required details such as Signer Address and Stake amount, you can then click on **Stake Now**.
+You have to make sure that you don't add the entire balance of your Wallet into the amount field as 1 Matic token is taken as **Heimdall Fee**

 Once the transaction is completed you will have staked successfully to become a validator.
 You will be asked thrice to confirm the transaction.